mathewbushuru/react-starter-kit/README.md

 To start the app, in the project directory run:

-`yarn start`
+`yarn start` or `yarn dev`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 `yarn build`

-Builds the app for production to the `build` folder.
+Builds the app for production.

-#### Using UI Libraries

-To set up a UI library add the library's context provider to `./providers/index.jsx`

 #### Data model

+Add the data model for the application here e.g

 - User - can have one of these roles: